 nafky: I have been suffering with this for 18 months.
 I had seen over 20 doctors over the course of this nightmare.
 I did visit the Cleveland Clinic in May and June of 2013.
 I have tried so many different "adjuvant" medications that do not help at all—they only increased the pain and makes the situation worse.
 I do not have the typical symptoms of complex regional pain syndrome (CRPS).
 I have read everything I can get my hands on.
 It's just lots of horrible debilitating pain.
 Is there any test anywhere in this world that tests specifically for CRPS?
 I just feel there is something else wrong with me, and I cannot find a doctor to really listen to me and explore this case.

-Moderator: I am sorry to say that our time with Michael Stanton-Hicks, MD is now over.
-Thank you for sharing your expertise and time to answer questions today.
+Moderator: I am sorry to say that our time is now over.

-To make an appointment with Dr. Stanton-Hicks or any other specialist in the Department of Pain Management at Cleveland Clinic, please call 216.444.PAIN.
+To make an appointment with a specialist in the Department of Pain Management at Cleveland Clinic, please call 216.444.PAIN.
 You can also visit us online at www.clevelandclinic.org/painmanagement

 On Cleveland Clinic